LPCDRP/hybran/docs/pseudoscan.report-format.md

 End here refers to the part of the sequence containing the stop codon, even for genes on the minus strand.
 - blast_ok:
 Whether the feature sequence has a passing blastp hit based on the thresholds configured with `--seq-ident` and `--seq-covg`.
-- evidence_codes:
-Summary of the reason(s) for the `pseudo` determination.
-If multiple evidence codes apply to a single feature, they will be comma-delimited.
-See below for a description of the possible evidence codes.

 Apart from `locus_tag`, `gene_name`, and `evidence_codes`, the column values are `0` (false), `1` (true), or `.` (not determined).